alexharri/website/posts/planes.md

 <p className="mathblock">$$\vec{d} = \vec{n_1} × \vec{n_2}$$</p>

 The magnitude of the cross product is equal to the [area of the parallelogram][area_parallelogram] formed by the two component vectors.
-This means that we can't expect the cross product to yield a unit vector, so we'll normalize $\vec{d}$ and assign the normalized direction vector to $\vec{n}$.
+This means that we can't expect the cross product to be a unit vector, so we'll normalize $\vec{d}$ and assign the normalized direction vector to $\vec{n}$.

 [area_parallelogram]: https://en.wikipedia.org/wiki/Cross_product#/media/File:Cross_product_parallelogram.svg

 <p className="mathblock">$$\vec{n} = \dfrac{\vec{d}}{\|\vec{d}\|}$$</p>

 This gives us the intersection's normal $\vec{n}$.
-Let's zoom in and see it in action.
+Let's zoom in and see this close up.

 <Scene scene="intersecting-planes-point-and-normal" height={380} zoom={2} usesVariables />